poindext/team-10-super-bowl-iii-public/IMPLEMENTATION_PLAN.md

 7. **FHIR fetch is mandatory** - Must succeed after login, or flow ends with technical support message
 8. **Raw FHIR resources** - No parsing, pass directly to LLM for reasoning
 9. **FHIR data informs** but doesn't dictate responses
+10. **MPIID mapping** - Login maps to hardcoded MPIID (100000010 - Marla Gonzalez) for demo purposes
+11. **FHIR endpoints** - Retrieved from `fhir_test_patients.csv` based on MPIID

 ## Questions for Clarification

 1. **Git Repository**: What is the URL of the existing git repository? https://github.com/poindext/team-10-super-bowl-iii-public
 2. **FHIR Data Source**:
-   - Will we use a FHIR test server, or local test data files? - we will connect to a FHIR test server.
-For initial build use a stub end point for REST API call.
+   - Will we use a FHIR test server, or local test data files? - ✅ We will connect to a FHIR test server using endpoints from `fhir_test_patients.csv`
-   - What format will the FHIR data be in (JSON, XML)?
-JSON
+   - What format will the FHIR data be in (JSON, XML)? ✅ JSON
-   - What is the FHIR server endpoint/API for fetching patient data? - I will provide this later.
+   - What is the FHIR server endpoint/API for fetching patient data? ✅ Endpoints are in `fhir_test_patients.csv` file.
+Format: `http://ec2-98-82-129-136.compute-1.amazonaws.com/ucr/csp/healthshare/hsods/fhir/r4/Patient/{MPIID}/$everything`
+   - Authentication: ✅ Basic Authentication (username/password) - credentials stored in environment variables
+   - Test Patient: ✅ Marla Gonzalez (MPIID: 100000010) - default test patient for hardcoded login
 3. **External APIs**:
    - Do you have the actual API endpoints and authentication details for Provider Availability and Clinical Trial Search? - I have the URL for Clinical Trial API.
 Use a dummy API call for provider directory.
    - Are there API documentation or test credentials available? - We will provide those details later.
 4. **Authentication**:
-   - For the demo login, should we use a simple hardcoded user/password, or integrate with a specific auth system? - hardcoded values for now.
+   - For the demo login, should we use a simple hardcoded user/password, or integrate with a specific auth system? ✅ Hardcoded values for now
+   - MPIID Mapping: ✅ Login credentials map to hardcoded MPIID (100000010 - Marla Gonzalez) for demo
+   - FHIR Authentication: ✅ Basic Auth using FHIR_USERNAME and FHIR_PASSWORD from environment variables
 5. **OpenAI Model**:
    - Which OpenAI model should we use (GPT-4, GPT-3.5-turbo, etc.)?
 GPT-5.1 (Note: Will verify model availability - may need to use GPT-4 or GPT-4-turbo as fallback)